Skip to main content

 You always have the right to say no to hearing from us and to object to our lawful processing of your information.

-2.3 Christmas appeal
+2.2 Christmas appeal

 Our Christmas appeal is so important to us.
 It is our biggest fundraising appeal of our year.
 We rely heavily on contacting existing and new supporters to raise the vital funds needed to help thousands of people not only at Christmas but throughout the year.

+To help us reach new supporters Crisis buys contact data of people who may be inclined to charitable giving from list brokers.
+This data is licensed for a one time use only.
 We do not keep anyone’s details after this one-time usage unless someone supports us with a donation.

-2.4 Business-to-business marketing
+2.3 Business-to-business marketing

 Throughout the year and especially at Christmas we contact businesses, schools and religious organisations for help.
 We may ask if they would like to support us by donating used or new goods, by helping to fundraise for us, or simply by raising awareness of our cause.

-To do this we may purchase data lists with generic contact details (emails) of your organisation (e.g. enquiries@xxschool.sch.uk).
+To do this we may purchase data lists with generic contact details (emails) of your organisation (eg enquiries@xxschool.sch.uk).
 If you do not want to hear from us, it’s easy to unsubscribe from receiving these emails at any time by clicking on the unsubscribe link at the bottom of the email.

-2.5 Research and surveys
+2.4 Research and surveys

 Your views on the effectiveness of our services and our campaigns to end homelessness are really important in informing the way we work.
 So, we may occasionally use your contact details to invite your participation in on-line surveys and research.

-To do this research we share supporter information with trusted suppliers like DonorVoice who carry out and evaluate the surveys.
+To do this research, we share supporter information with trusted suppliers like DonorVoice who carry out and evaluate the surveys.
 Your information is always kept secure and is only used for specific survey and research projects.

 Before any research, we will always explain its purpose to you and ask your consent to use your information.
 You can withdraw from our research projects at any time.

-2.6 Wealth screening and financial profiling
+2.5 Prospect Research and financial profiling

 Philanthropic supporters